antmicro/warp-pipe/README.md

 Building
 --------

-To build the PCIe Communication Server, use the following snippet:
+To build the Warp Pipe, use the following snippet:

 <!-- name="server-build" -->
 ```